If Public Figures Were Stocks: A Reputation Market Analysis

 Elon Musk is Tesla stock (the company, not the scientist -- though there's a delicious irony there).
 Wild swings.
 Cult-like bulls.
 Passionate bears.
 One tweet can move the market 10%.

 Bull case: SpaceX is genuinely revolutionary.
-The electric vehicle transition may be his lasting legacy.
+The electric vehicle transition may be his lasting contribution.
 If Mars colonization works, he's a top-10 all-time figure.
 Bear case: Twitter/X acquisition, erratic public behavior, political entanglements.
 The gap between vision and execution widens.
 Analyst rating: Speculative buy for risk-tolerant traders.
 The beta on this name is off the charts.

 Taylor Swift (Ticker: SWIFT)

 Bull case: The Eras Tour was the highest-grossing concert tour in history.
 She's reshaped the music industry's economics.
 Cultural influence at a scale that rivals any living figure.
-Bear case: Pop culture figures historically depreciate faster than political or scientific ones.
+Bear case: Pop-culture figures historically depreciate faster than political or scientific ones.
 Will people care in 100 years?
 Analyst rating: Momentum play.
 Ride the trend, but set your stop-losses.
 The question isn't whether she's influential now -- it's whether the market is pricing in permanence that pop culture rarely delivers.

 Donald Trump (Ticker: TRUMP)